Testing the No-Hair Theorem with Observations in the Electromagnetic Spectrum. IV. Relativistically Broadened Iron Lines

 The shape of a particular iron line profile depends on the spin of the black hole, the radial extend of its (geometrically thin) accretion disk, the disk emissivity, and the disk inclination with respect to the line of sight of a distant observer (e.g., Fabian et al. 1989).
 The key property that allows for measurements of black hole spins is the low-energy tail of a given iron line profile, which depends on the inner disk radius of the accretion disk.
 This radius, in turn, is assumed to coincide with the innermost stable circular orbit (ISCO) of the spacetime, which depends exclusively on the spin of the black hole in units of its mass.
 Therefore, the spin of the black hole can be measured directly from the position of the ISCO, even if other important parameters of the black hole, such as its mass or distance, are unknown (e.g., Reynolds \& Nowak 2003; Brenneman \& Reynolds 2006; Reynolds \& Fabian 2008).

 In this paper, we analyze the prospects of using observations of fluorescent iron line profiles to test the no-hair theorem.
 In Psaltis \& Johannsen (2012) we developed a high-performance ray-tracing algorithm and simulated first iron line profiles using the quasi-Kerr metric (Glampedakis \& Babak 2006).
 We showed that these profiles can depend significantly on potential deviations from the Kerr metric.
-The quasi-Kerr metric, however, can only be used for moderately spinning black holes with spins $a\lesssim0.4M$ due to the existence of pathologies near the event horizon (Johannsen \& Psaltis 2010a; Johannsen et al. 2012b).
+The quasi-Kerr metric, however, can only be used for moderately spinning black holes with spins $a\lesssim0.4M$ due to the existence of pathologies at radii $r\sim2M$ (Johannsen \& Psaltis 2010a; Johannsen 2013a).
 Since most of the observed iron lines indicate high values of the spins (see, e.g., Miller 2007), our initial approach cannot be readily applied to comparing models with data.